- Between 2009 and 2013, Indigenous Australians were 1.1 times more likely to be diagnosed with cancer, compared with non-Indigenous Australians.

 In NSW, the two key plans that currently inform and shape how the health system and health services plan and deliver care and support for Aboriginal people in NSW are the NSW Cancer Plan and the NSW Aboriginal Health Plan 2013–2023.

-Across the state, we will continue to work with the Aboriginal Health & Medical Research Council.
+We will continue to work with the Aboriginal Health & Medical Research Council for our work at the state level.
 At the local level, we will collaborate with local health districts, primary health networks and Aboriginal Community Controlled Health Organisations.

 Across each goal of the NSW Cancer Plan, specific initiatives have been developed to build on current relationships in partnership with Aboriginal communities, including: